November 9, 2019

 In this blog, Student Cover tries to explain why it is important to check the exclusions and sub-limits in health insurance plans.
 International students going abroad to countries like the US should also check for exclusions and sub-limits mentioned the student health insurance plans that they purchase or get enrolled in, in the US.

-However, having insurance does not mean that the insurance provider would provide cover against all eventualities.
-For example, a health insurance that compensates an insured person for a fractured leg may not do so if he/she suffers from cancer.
-The nature of exclusion can be of 4 types – Categorical exclusion, Permanent exclusion, conditional exclusion and time-based exclusion.
+However, having insurance does not mean that the insurance provider would provide coverage against all eventualities.
+For example, student health insurance that compensates an insured person for a fractured leg may not do so if he/she suffers from cancer.
+The nature of exclusion can be of 4 types – Categorical exclusion, Permanent exclusion, conditional exclusion, and time-based exclusion.

 Note: In US, Student Cover health insurance plans, such as SC Elite and SC Plus, for international students are ACA comparable.
 Hence, they provide cover against pre-existing diseases as well.*